bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 # LAB 3 : To familiarize with the SQL statements and the constraints.

 ## Objective:
     i) To familiarize with the SQL DML statements like Create, Alter, Drop. ii) To familiarize with the constraints (Primary Constraints and Check Constraints)

 ### Sample relations:

     1.Student schema (crn, name, address, phone, dob) 2.Department schema (deptid, dnumber, dname)
     3.Course schema (Courseid, coursename, duration, fee)

 ### Write SQL Statements for the following:
-1.Create a relation student on the student schema with the underlined attribute as a primary key.
+1. Create a relation student on the student schema with the underlined attribute as a primary key.
 The attribute is not null.

 ```sql